Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 internet access.
 If no local data is found the Scryfall API is used as fallback.
 Selecting a suggested entry automatically fills language and ID fields.
-If multiple versions exist a second dropdown lets you choose the exact variant.
+If multiple versions exist a second dropdown lets you choose the exact variant, including the collector number.

 To change an existing card, click **Edit** next to the card and modify the fields in the form.